lsulli12/cb-documentation_test/content/terminal.md

 ---
-section: Terminal
-nav_order: 7
+nav_order: 10
-title: CollectionBuilder Terminal Commands
+title: Terminal Commands
 ---
+Below are common terminal commands when creating, deploying, and revising CollectionBuilder.
+The list does not include git or other commands which can be found elsewhere (such as this [GitHub GIT CHEAT SHEET](https://education.github.com/git-cheat-sheet-education.pdf)).
+<br><br>

 **First time repository created**<br>
 `bundle install`<br>